What Helps Language Models Predict Human Beliefs: Demographics or Prior Stances?: Results

-Table~\ref{tab:model_wise_results} shows that the beliefs + demographics condition yields the highest macro-F1 scores for 8 of 9 LLMs, with the exception being DeepSeek R1 Distill Qwen-7B, which peaks under the demographics condition.
-Relative to each model's blind baseline, improvements to the model's best condition range from +2.5 to +11.0 percentage points, with a median of +8.2.
-Comparing single-signal conditions, context beliefs outperform demographics in 6 of 9 models.
-Phi-4 performs best out of all models, achieving a score of 63.5 in the beliefs + demographics condition.
+The combined condition yields the highest macro F1 for 8 of 9 models; DeepSeek R1 Distill Qwen-7B is the exception, peaking under demographics alone.
+Improvements from blind to best condition range from +2.5 to +11.0 percentage points (median: +8.2).
+Context beliefs outperform demographics in 6 of 9 models, suggesting that expressed prior beliefs are, on average, slightly more informative than demographic attributes.
+Phi-4 achieves the highest overall score (63.5\%) in the combined condition.